-&lt;sup>3 The Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning rule is documented in 23 CFR Parts 450 and 771 and 49 CFR Part 613.
+4 The Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning rule is documented in 23 CFR Parts 450 and 771 and 49 CFR Part 613.

-- reporting these targets in the LRTP, along with progress made toward meeting these targets compared to past performance or baseline data; and - describing in the TIP, to the maximum extent practicable, how projects programmed in the TIP will achieve performance targets identified in the LRTP.
+- developing targets for TAM performance measures for metropolitan regions, in coordination with transit agencies and state departments of transportation; - reporting these targets in the LRTP, along with progress made toward meeting these targets compared to past performance or baseline data; and - describing in the TIP, to the maximum extent practicable, how projects programmed in the TIP will achieve performance targets identified in the LRTP.